HIP BONE ANATOMY

 • Located at the junction of the ilium and pubis

-• Attachment site for the iliacus muscle
+• Attachment site for your iliacus muscle

 Pecten Pubis